rickhehe/odoo_description_monitor/README.md

 If there is a pattern match, corresponding replacements will apply.

-A back up will created as well.
+A back up will will be created as well.